Creating a simple NumPy array

-NumPy is a foundational library for numerical computing in Python, serving as an essential tool for anyone venturing into machine learning.
-It offers robust capabilities for handling large arrays and matrices of data, coupled with an extensive collection of mathematical functions to operate on these datasets.
-This section will guide you through the core features of NumPy and illustrate how it can streamline your numerical computations.
+NumPy is a foundational library for numerical computing in Python, serving as an essential tool for anyone getting started with machine learning.
+It offers strong capabilities for handling large arrays and matrices of data, coupled with an extensive collection of mathematical functions to operate on these datasets.
+This section will guide you through the core features of NumPy and show how it can simplify your numerical computations.

 At the core of NumPy lies the ndarray